velvetarchangel/Othello/README.md

 # Othello
-Welcome to Othello! *Othello*, also known as *Reversii*, is a fun and strategic turn-based board game played by two players.
+Welcome to Othello! *Othello* is a fun and strategic turn-based board game played by two players.
 Each player in the game is in a contest to claim the most territory on the board they possibly can using their pieces.
 Challenge players in a duel of critical thinking and see if you can prevail!